chasebarrett/sales-approval-automation/README.md

 Three layers, deliberately lightweight where possible:

-1. **Shopify Flow** — evaluates each order against approval criteria and tags qualifying orders `sats-auto-approve`.
+1. **Shopify Flow** — evaluates each order against approval criteria and tags qualifying orders `SATS-auto-approve`.
 No-code, so the rules stay easy to tune.
 2. **Celigo** — updated the integration to detect the tag and carry the approval through to NetSuite.
 3. **NetSuite** — the heaviest lift.
 Existing invoicing and fulfillment workflows only fired when the approval box was checked *manually*; they had to be updated to handle orders arriving already approved.